KYuuto1006/DQT/README.md

 ## Training
 Prepare your huggingface access token and output directory in `train.py`.

+Before training, please ensure that the bit width for stochastic rounding and initialization are the same.
+By default, we set them to 3 bits.

 We use accelerator to do the multiple GPU training.
 Example execution command `CUDA_VISIBLE_DEVICES=0,1,2,3 accelerate launch --multi_gpu --mixed_precision=fp16 train.py`